raspberrypilearning/non-player-characters/en/step_3.md

 --- /task ---

-You can use a `for` loop to perform the same action on each item in an array.
+You can use a `foreach` loop to perform the same action on each item in an array.

 --- task ---